nullSpac3/cse15l-lab-reports/index.md

   * Launch VScode and press `Ctrl` + `Shift` + `
   * Click the dropdown arrow and select `Git Bash (Default)`
+  * Your terminal should now be git bash ready!

 ![Image](Bash Terminal.png)

+To connect to the server, type the following command in the terminal: `$ ssh cs15lsp23zz@ieng6.ucsd.edu` Since it is your first time connecting to the server, you will be prompted with